 The hand painting & exploration continued...

-Minnie enjoyed exploring the texture of the paints, as you can see!
+Minnie clearly enjoyed exploring the texture of the paints, as you can see!
 In case you're wondering, those are not blue gloves!

-It was fascinating to observe her movements as she painted in time to the music using the roller & brushes.
+It was fascinating to observe her movements as she painted in time to the music with the roller & brushes.
 As certain parts of the music grew louder, Minnie smacked the paint on the canvas & as the music grew softer, her fingers swirled & blended the paint.

 The last clip shows Minnie adding her green paper 'seaweed' to the painting.
 Her high pitch voice almost seems to be singing along with the music as she sprinkles her seaweed over the canvas.

 When she had finished, we set the canvas aside to dry.
 As it was drying Minnie placed a few pebbles (that she had collected from a recent visit to the beach) by the canvas.
-It was lovely to see natural objects from the beach being added to her ocean artwork.
+It was lovely to see natural objects from the beach being added alongside her ocean artwork.

 Here's Minnie's finished picture.